Today in “Facebook ads that know me better than I know myself”, we have my two fashions: bondage gear and fellowship garb.

 - A practice so entrenched in my psyche and body that I can continue it past the 90 days with no burden

 Religious people’s tenants are so callously hurtful to each other, and they don’t even acknowledge it.
 To push that god answers prayers and you have to believe in him for great things to happen is so vicious towards those who have prayed and lost loved ones anyway.
 God picking winners and losers based on an invisible set of standards we just don’t understand means that putting in the work to worship such a god is a complete lottery.
-And what a slap in the face to the people whose hands you shake “in peace” across pews: that your victories are miracles and blessings from god while their suffering is just “shit happens” that He didn’t see fit to ease.
-Misery, famine, rape, brutality of any kind… all allowed to happen through some plan that requires you to sit back and say Thank You while a handful are divinely rescued from it.
+And what a slap in the face to the people whose hands you shake “in peace” across pews: that your victories are miracles/blessings from god while their suffering is just “shit happens” that he didn’t see fit to ease.
+Misery, famine, rape, brutality of all kinds… allowed to happen through some plan that requires you to sit back and say Thank You while a handful are divinely rescued from it.
 Yeah, the christian god sounds like a complete dick.
-Cosmic lawlessness (e.g. atheism) is leaps and bounds more principled since it cuts out the concept of a power who discriminates on any grounds other than moral ones–a concept that can only be described as evil.
+Cosmic lawlessness (e.g. atheism) is leaps and bounds more principled (and in fact, ethical) since it cuts out the concept of a power who discriminates on grounds other than moral ones–a concept that can only be described as evil.

 Paul was an unequivocal asshole, and so was nearly every male character who held power in the old testament.
 That shouldn’t matter, though, because the Christian tenants supposedly stem from Jesus’ teachings and examples, not Paul’s or Abraham’s or Joshua’s or Solomon’s.
 Jesus makes up a shockingly small proportion of the christian bible, and his lessons stand out from and regularly disagree with those of the other books.
 Christianity at its core, the faith of the followers of Christ, is really just the four gospels.
 So, why is it that most Christians ignore every principle of those gospels and instead proudly play the role of the Pharisees?